Kernel Ridge Regression Inference: Uniform confidence band

-\item Now, note that the same bound holds with the roles of $V$ and $W$ interchanged, so that we may replace the left-hand side by its absolute value.
-Finally, we take the supremum over $t \in \bb{R}$. \end{enumerate} \end{proof}
+Taking expectations, the result without the absolute value follows by definition of $\mathbb{E}[-|\c A]$. \item The same bound holds reversing the roles of $V$ and $W$, so that we may replace the left hand side by its absolute value.
+Finally, we take the supremum over $t \in \bb{R}$. \qedhere \end{enumerate} \end{proof}